Kameshwaran-Saravanan/Smart-Home-Energy-Management-System/README.md

 - Devices such as lights, fan, AC, sprinkler, and sensors are connected wirelessly
 - The home gateway acts as the central communication hub
 - The server processes device data and stores system status
-- Data is sent to the Power BI dashboard for visualization
 - Users interact through a smartphone interface